82asraju/az-303-prep-kit/2-management-&-security/notes-workloads.md

 #### Prepare an account for Mobility service installation

+**The Mobility service must be installed on machines you want to replicate.**

+- The Azure Migrate replication appliance can do a push installation of this service when you enable replication for a machine, or you can install it manually, or using installation tools.
+- In this tutorial, we're going to install the Mobility service with the push installation.
+- For push installation, you need to prepare an account that Azure Migrate Server Migration can use to access the VM.
+This account is used only for the push installation, if you don't install the Mobility service manually.

+Prepare the account as follows:

+1. Prepare a domain or local account with permissions to install on the VM.
+2. For Windows VMs, if you're not using a domain account, disable Remote User Access control on the local machine by adding the DWORD entry LocalAccountTokenFilterPolicy, with a value of in the registry, under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System
+3. For Linux VMs, prepare a root account on the source Linux server.

 #### Prepare a machine for the replication appliance

 The appliance is used to replication machines to Azure.
 The appliance is single, highly available, on-premises VMware VM that hosts these components: